WHAT'S NEW FOR GROUPS

 Built in 1902, the Cornland School is an enduring testament to the strength and determination of African Americans from the Reconstruction Era through the dawn of the Civil Rights Era.
 Not long after emancipation, the school was established by formerly enslaved people and operated from 1903 until 1952.
 The Cornland School Museum is the first phase of the future Historical Village at the Dismal Swamp in Chesapeake, VA.
 To schedule a free tour of the Cornland School Museum, call 757-382-6411.

-The Virginia Living Museum in Newport News, opened a $4.3 million expansion to its 23-acre campus in November 2024.
+The Virginia Living Museum in Newport News, opened a $4.3 million expansion to its 23-acre campus.
 The 5,000 sq. ft.
 Wild Care Center, along the museum’s outdoor boardwalk trail, creates a literal window into the world of veterinary and preventative animal care, nutrition, and the connection between humans and the environment.

 The Norfolk Botanical Gardens continues construction of the Garden of Tomorrow.
-Slated to be finished in 2025, the Garden of Tomorrow focuses on accessibility, sustainability and improving the gardens green impact.
-The garden includes the Brock Parking Garden, Brock Entry Pavilion, and the two-story 26,000 ft.
-Perry Conservatory featuring a second-story Skywalk.
+Slated to be finished in spring 2026, the Garden of Tomorrow focuses on accessibility, sustainability and improving the garden’s green impact.
+The garden expansion includes the Brock Parking Garden, Brock Entry Pavilion, Brock Environmental Education Center and the two-story 26,000 ft.
+Perry Conservatory featuring a second-story Skywalk and a Dale Chihuly art collection.
 Guests will not want to miss this nature immersion experience.

-Norfolk Casino, Norfolk (2027) - The Pamunkey Indian Tribe planned casino resort alongside Norfolk’s Harbor Park is set to be a $500 million resort and casino with a 200-room hotel, attached parking deck for about 1,300 cars, a spa, sports bar and grill, steakhouse, rooftop event space and multi-purpose event center.
+Norfolk Casino, Norfolk is expected to open in late 2027 - The Pamunkey Indian Tribe planned casino resort alongside Norfolk’s Harbor Park is set to be a $500 million resort and casino with a 200-room hotel, attached parking deck for about 1,300 cars, a spa, sports bar and grill, steakhouse, rooftop event space and multi-purpose event center.
+A temporary casino, The Interim Gaming Hall, will have 130+ slot machines.

 Art and culture lovers will find much to love at the Chrysler Museum’s newly-expanded Perry Glass Studio, slated for a March 2025 grand opening.
 Tripling in size and offering more educational programs, the museum will further cement the studio's reputation as a world class glass institution.